 The West Highland White Terrier Club conducted a health survey in which 1 in every 2 Westies was reported as having at least ONE of the health problems listed on this page.

-I'd like to talk a little more about epidermal dysplasia....also called Westie armadillo syndrome (for good reason, as you'll see), this inherited skin disease is quite dreadful.
-Between 3 and 12 months old, your Westie's head, feet, and belly become inflamed and itchy.
-As the disease spreads over his body, the puppy scratches constantly and loses his hair.
-His skin becomes greasy and thickened.
-Accompanying these symptoms are recurrent yeast infections.
+Then come recurrent yeast infections.
 Yeast is a fungus that normally lives in low numbers on the skin of most healthy dogs without doing any harm.
-But when the skin becomes broken by scratching, yeast seize the opportunity to attack.
+But when the poor puppy's skin becomes broken by scratching, yeast seize the opportunity to attack.

-So when you see inflamed skin and intense itching in a Westie puppy, allergies and sarcoptic mange do need to be ruled out....but these symptoms are ominous warning signs of epidermal dysplasia.
+So when you see inflamed skin and intense itching in a Westie puppy, more common conditions like allergies and mange do need to be ruled out....but these symptoms are ominous warning signs of epidermal dysplasia.

 Allopathic medicine tries to manage this incurable disease with steroids, antihistamines, and antifungal shampoos.
-These may resolve the current yeast infection and the itching may stop.
-But as soon as treatment stops, the yeast return, and eventually these episodes run right on top of each other so your Westie is coping with a virtually constant yeast infection requiring medication every couple of days.
-I wouldn't put him through these cycles.
+These come with a host of side effects and only tend to resolve the current yeast infection so that itching stops for a little while.
+But as soon as treatment stops, the yeast return, and eventually these episodes run right on top of each other so that the poor puppy is coping with a constant yeast infection requiring medication every couple of days.

-Holistic treatment combines diet, nutritional supplements, medicinal herbs, and other natural weapons.
-These can be effective, but this disease is difficult to control and after awhile, if nothing natural works and your Westie must constantly be on drugs with side effects, euthanasia becomes the kindest option to end his discomfort.
+Holistic treatment combines diet, nutritional supplements, and medicinal herbs.
+These can be effective without side effects.
+Still, this disease is difficult to control and after awhile, if nothing natural works and your Westie must constantly be on drugs with side effects, euthanasia becomes the kindest option to end his discomfort.

 Along with skin issues, endocrine system diseases are another real concern in the breed.
 Addison's disease is the most common and the most serious.
 Diabetes, Cushing's disease, and hypothyroidism also occur in Westies.

-Copper toxicosis, also known as copper storage disease, is a serious inherited disease in Westies, in which copper accumulates in the liver.
+Copper toxicosis is a serious inherited disease in Westies, in which copper accumulates in the liver.
 Westies are the 2nd most commonly affected breed, behind Bedlington Terriers.
 In dogs who have inherited this disease, copper starts accumulating very early in life, but it takes time to build up, so typically you don't see symptoms until 3-6 years old.
-Symptoms are vague – loss of appetite, loss of weight, depression.
-So if your Westie ever acts ill, the vet should do blood tests for liver function.
-This disease is ultimately fatal unless treated with a copper-chelating medication.
-But some drugs have more side effects than others, so you should work with a holistic vet, who will seek the gentlest effective drug and add natural supplements that provide strong support for the liver.
-You should also feed a homemade diet low in copper (beef, poultry, eggs, and veggies are good).
+If your Westie ever acts ill, the vet should do blood tests for liver function.
+This disease is ultimately fatal unless treated with medication.

-Eye diseases include dry eye and cataracts.
+Hereditary eye diseases include "dry eye" and cataracts.
 In a Swedish study, cataracts were found in over HALF the Westies examined.
 Cataracts are not as common in American Westies, but they definitely occur and can lead to blindness.

-Orthopedic diseases in Westies include luxating patella (loose knees), craniomandibular osteopathy, Legg-Calve-Perthes disease, and hip dysplasia.
-The Orthopedic Foundation of America evaluated the hip X-rays of 96 West Highland White Terriers and found 12.5% dysplastic.
-That's high for a small dog, and the true rate is even higher because most of the obviously bad X-rays were not sent in for official evaluation.
+Orthopedic diseases in Westies include luxating patella (loose knees), Legg-Calve-Perthes disease, and hip dysplasia.
+The Orthopedic Foundation of America evaluated the hip X-rays of 400 West Highland White Terriers and found 13% dysplastic.
+That's very high for a small dog.

 Inherited deafness is a concern in the breed.